Arts-Scène Diffusion

 With Erik Orsenna, from the Académie française

-Two women, two wives, illuminated Johann Sebastian's life: Maria Barbara, his young cousin, and Anna Magdalena, his most fervent admirer.
+Two women, two wives, brightened Johann Sebastian’s life: Maria Barbara, his young cousin, and Anna Magdalena, his most ardent admirer.

-But they were far from the only ones.
-For nearly three hundred years, how many of us have been living with Bach, dancing with Bach, praying with Bach, improvising with Bach, living together better thanks to Bach?
+But they are far from being the only ones.
+For nearly three hundred years, how many of us have lived with Bach, danced with Bach, prayed with Bach, improvised with Bach, lived together and better thanks to Bach?

-In music and words, Claire-Marie Le Guay and Erik Orsenna will give you the chance to hear the work that Bach gave to the world.
+Through music and words, they bring to life the work that Bach gave to the world.

 What is art if it doesn't elevate life, and sometimes repair it?